-What functional medicine practitioners and more importantly what we do differently?
+What do functional medicine practitioners do differently?

 Functional medicine practitioners use a systems based approach to health and therefore look at how the various systems of the body interact with each other.
-This can be see very clearly on our functional medicine page by clicking here.
+This can be seen very clearly on our functional medicine page by clicking here.

-An example of this is say when someone has a complex condition such as Lyme disease where all the systems of the body have been affected.
+An example of this is when someone has a complex condition such as Lyme disease where all the systems of the body have been affected.
 Our approach would be something like the following:

 - Improve immune function